 7. State-Owned Enterprises

-Sierra Leone has more than 20 state-owned enterprises (SOEs).
-These entities are active in the utilities, transport and financial sectors.
+Sierra Leone has more than 20 state-owned enterprises (SOEs) mainly active in the utilities, transport, and financial sectors.
 There is no official or comprehensive government-maintained list of SOEs.
-However, notable examples include the Guma Valley Water Company, the Sierra Leone Telecommunication Company (Sierratel), the Electricity Distribution and Supply Authority (EDSA), the Electricity Generation and Transmission Company (EGTC), the Sierra Leone Broadcasting Corporation, Rokel Commercial Bank, the Sierra Leone Commercial Bank, the Sierra Leone Housing Corporation, and the Sierra Leone Produce Marketing Company.
+There is no official or comprehensive government-maintained list of SOEs.
+However, notable examples include the Guma Valley Water Company, the Sierra Leone Telecommunication Company, the Electricity Distribution, and Supply Authority, the Electricity Generation and Transmission Company, the Sierra Leone Broadcasting Corporation, the Rokel Commercial Bank, the Sierra Leone Commercial Bank, the Sierra Leone Produce Marketing Company, to name but a few.
+Some of these SOEs are governed by an independent board of directors, while the relevant government ministries supervise others.

 Sierra Leone is not a party to the Government Procurement Agreement within the WTO Framework.
 SOEs may engage in commerce with the private sector, but they do not compete on the same terms as private enterprises, and they often have access to government subsidies and other benefits.
 SOEs in Sierra Leone do not play a significant role in funding or sponsoring research and development.

 The National Commission for Privatization was established in 2002 to facilitate the privatization of various SOEs.
-With support from the World Bank, the commission has focused on privatization of the country’s port operations, and currently seeks investments in public private partnerships (PPPs) for port security, telecommunications, and other infrastructure projects.
-Privatization processes are open to foreign investors, and could be integrated into plans for better capitalizing the stock exchange in Freetown via new equity listings.
+With support from the World Bank, the commission has focused on privatizing the country’s port operations and other unsuccessful public enterprises.
+It continues to seek investments in public-private partnerships for SOEs with significant infrastructure, including telecommunications, energy, housing, etc. Privatization processes are open to foreign investors and could be integrated into plans for better capitalizing the stock exchange in Freetown via new equity listings.

 8. Responsible Business Conduct